-If you would like to switch from our plan This is what you should do: to: Original Medicare with a separate • Enroll in the new Medicare prescription Medicare prescription drug plan drug plan.
-Your new coverage will begin on the first day of the following month.
-You will automatically be disenrolled from CareOregon Advantage Plus when your new plan's coverage begins.
-Original Medicare without a Send us a written request to disenroll. separate Medicare prescription Contact Customer Service if you need more information on how to do this drug plan (phone numbers are printed on the back If you switch to Original Medicare cover of this booklet). and do not enroll in a separate You can also contact Medicare, at 800-Medicare prescription drug plan, MEDICARE (800-633-4227), 24 hours a Medicare may enroll you in a drug day, 7 days a week, and ask to be plan, unless you have opted out of disenrolled.
-TTY users should call 877automatic enrollment.
-486-2048.
-If you disenroll from Medicare You will be disenrolled from CareOregon prescription drug coverage and go Advantage Plus when your coverage in 63 days or more in a row without Original Medicare begins. creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+If you would like to switch This is what you should do:

+- Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You can also contact Medicare, at 800-MEDICARE (800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 877-486-2048. - You will be disenrolled from CareOregon Advantage Plus when your coverage in Original Medicare begins.

-Note: If you disensel from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.